JacobMSDev/ChallengesPortfolio/README.md

-# PythonChallengesPortfolio
+# Challenges Portfolio
-Coding challenges from https://github.com/JeremyJaydan/programming-challenges completed in Python.
+Coding challenges from https://github.com/JeremyJaydan/programming-challenges completed in various languages.

 ![This is the challenges image](/ProgrammingChallenges.png)